Towards Less Constrained Macro-Neural Architecture Search

-In this work, we propose a NAS approach that performs unconstrained macro-search.
-For this, we design three novel methods.
+In this work, we propose a NAS approach that is capable of performing for cell-based search and unconstrained macro-search.
+For this, we design three novel components for the NAS method.
 For the search space design, we propose a method that autonomously generates complex search spaces by creating Weighted Directed Graphs with hidden properties from existing CNNs.
-The proposed search strategy performs macro-architecture search, via evolution, without requiring human-defined restrictions, such as outer-skeleton, initial architecture, or heuristics.
+The proposed search strategy is capable of performing both micro and macro-architecture search, via evolution, without requiring human-defined restrictions, such as outer-skeleton, initial architecture, or heuristics.
 To quickly evaluate generated architectures, we propose the use of a mixed-performance strategy that combines information about architectures at initialization stage with information about their validation accuracy after a partial train on a partial data set.
-Our experiments show that LCMNAS generates state-of-the-art architectures from scratch with minimal GPU computation, obtaining test errors of 2.96\% in CIFAR-10, 20.94\% in CIFAR-100 and 43.35\% in ImageNet16-120.
-We also study the importance of different NAS components on a macro-search setting and draw insights from architecture design choices.
+Our experiments show that LCMNAS generates state-of-the-art architectures both in cell-based search, outperfoming current methods in 10 different datasets, and in macro-based search, where it is capable of generating architectures from scratch with minimal GPU computation that achieved test errors of 2.96\% in CIFAR-10, 20.94\% in CIFAR-100 and 43.35\% in ImageNet16-120.
+We also study the importance of different NAS components and draw insights from architecture design choices.

-This work is not without limitations.
-We solely focused on the design of CNNs for image classification and did not study the use of multi-objective search as a regularization mechanism, as it was out of scope.
-However, we hope that this work serves the purpose of pushing NAS boundaries to less constrained spaces, where human-expertize for the design of inner-architecture parameters and search spaces is reduced, while at the same time generating architectures in a very efficient way, thus allowing a step towards wide-spread use of NAS for different problems and data sets.
+We hope that this work serves the purpose of pushing NAS boundaries to less constrained spaces, where human-expertize for the design of inner-architecture parameters and search spaces is reduced, while at the same time generating architectures in a very efficient way, thus allowing a step towards wide-spread use of NAS for different problems and data sets.